foodcoops/foodsoft/plugins/messages/README.md

 This plugin introduces the foodcoop config option `use_messages`, which can be set to `false` to disable messages.
 May be useful in multicoop deployments.

+To allow members to respond to messages via email, see the config option `reply_email_domain` and the rake task `foodsoft:parse_reply_email`.
+We need to add some documentation on setting it up, though.

 This plugin is part of the foodsoft package and uses the GPL-3 license (see foodsoft's LICENSE for the full license text).